 Sasakawa Research Fellow, Oxford School of Global and Area Studies

-Dr Kenichi Tani holds a PhD (2022) in Social Anthropology from Hitotsubashi University, Japan.
-He has an MSc from Hitotsubashi University (2013) and an MA from the University of Tehran (2017).
+Dr Kenichi Tani holds a PhD (2022) in Social Science (Social Anthropology) from Hitotsubashi University, Japan.
+He has an MA from Hitotsubashi University (2013) and an MA from the University of Tehran (2017).
 He has spent a total of 44 months conducting anthropological fieldwork in Iran, focussing especially on Shi'i rituals in southern Tehran.
-Dr Tani's doctoral dissertation, which explored the relationship between the state and religion inherent in the Islamic Republic of Iran, was titled: The State and Hossein's Mourning Rituals in Contemporary Iran: Between Instrumentalism and the Discursive Tradition.
-The work offered an ethnographic description of Hossein's mourning rituals in contemporary Iran, including pilgrimage to Karbala, elegy, procession, chest beating, chain beating and other forms of self-flagellation, which sheds light on ambiguous aspects of the rituals itself.
-Building on his dissertation, Dr Tani is now preparing to publish a monograph for Hosei University Press in Japan.
+He has a book published by Hosei University Press titled: Āshūrā as Submission and Rebellion: An Ethnography on Religious Rituals in Contemporary Iran (服従と反抗のアーシューラー:現代イランの宗教儀礼をめぐる民族誌) in Japanese, which is based on his doctoral dissertation.
+The work offered an ethnographic description of Hossein's mourning rituals in contemporary Iran, including pilgrimage to Karbala, elegy, procession, chest beating, chain beating and other forms of self-flagellation, which sheds light on ambiguous aspects of the rituals themselves.
+Dr Tani is now preparing an English monograph of this work for publication.
+He also conducts scholarly investigations of aspects of Iranian popular culture such as water pipe smoking and hip-hop music, and undertakes comparative research on various elements of Iranian and Azerbaijani society.
+Dr Tani is interested in anthropology as a mode of relativising Western knowledge production, and has published in the Q1 journal Anthropological Theory.
+He collaborated with a small group of colleagues to translate Audit Cultures (ed.
+M. Strathern) into Japanese (2022, Suiseisha), and is working on several other anthropology monograph translation projects.

 Publication: